PenG1235/ShadowGuard-Anticheat/README.md

-# 🚨 ShadowGuardAC – The Ultimate FiveM Anti-Cheat Solution 2025! 🚨
+# 🚨 ShadowGuardAC – The Ultimate FiveM Anticheat Solution 2025! 🚨

 <img width="1920" height="1080" alt="8" src="https://github.com/user-attachments/assets/70cf27f7-cea3-4aa0-a876-b5bd62afb2c1" />

 ---

-🔥 Looking for a **powerful but affordable anti-cheat system** for your FiveM server?
-👉 ShadowGuardAC delivers **enterprise-level protection** with smart detection and optimized performance – all at a **budget-friendly price**!
+**A system developed with the goal of being an effective and affordable system, we always want everyone to have a comprehensive solution for safe server protection from bad guys out there without having to spend a large amount of money on this.
+In fact, no system is capable of completely blocking cheating behaviors and our system is no exception, however, we will still ensure that our solution will prevent those behaviors as thoroughly as possible at a truly affordable cost for you to consider.**
 ---

-## 🔒 Why Choose ShadowGuard?
+## 🔒 OVERVIEW
-✔️ Affordable yet highly effective
-✔️ Smart detection with low false positives
-✔️ Lightweight & optimized for performance
-✔️ Easy to install and configure
-✔️ Protects against both exploits and in-game hacks

-🛡️ **ShadowGuard keeps your community fair, safe, and fun – without costing a fortune.**
+- 🛡 **Real-time monitoring** – Actively monitor player behavior and ensure fairness (including player screens).

+- ⚡ **Optimized Performance** – Built to run seamlessly without affecting server resources.

+- 📊 **Smart Detection** – We always strive to minimize false positives through continuous improvements.

+- ✏ **Configurable Settings** – Flexible setup to fit your server’s needs.

+- 📥 **Database System** – Automated database system, you will not need to install manually as usual.

+- 🚫 **Ban system** – The ban issuance system through HWID makes forgery more impossible than ever.

+- 🎛 **Admin Panel** (Coming soon) – We are actively working to get the system up and running soon.

+- 🛠 **Support Frameworks** – Supports any framework your server uses.

+- ⚙ **Resource monitoring** – Strict monitoring system always ensures your resources are intact and stable.

+- 📜 **Comply with regulations** – Safe to use for both players and server owners.

 ---

-## ⚡ Key Features
+## ⚡ Features

-### 🖥️ SERVER PROTECTION
+🖥️ **SERVER PROTECTION**
-- Anti Global Cheat (auto-detects cheat menus on screen)
+- Anti On Screen (auto-detects cheat menus on screen)
 - Anti Executor
 - Anti Dumper [BETA]
 - Anti NUI DevTools